| Title: | Tools for Exploring Regression Models with 'iNZight' |

 the environment for evaluating things (e.g., bootstraps) |

-An object of class summary.lm
+An object of class summary.lm, summary.glm, or

 iNZightSummary